 If you do fly frequently on different airlines you’re better off with a travel rewards card that you allows you to earn miles for all or most of your flights, rather than that just one airline, such as the Discover it® Miles (Review).
 With it, you’ll earn 1.5 miles for every $1 spent on all purchases at no annual fee, which is much less of an investment.

 And to top it off, Discover will currently double the miles you earn at the end of the first year, which means you’re actually getting 3 miles for every $1 spent on all purchases.
-This is a huge reward for a travel card with no annual fee.
+This is a solid reward for a travel card with no annual fee.

 And United offers two different business cards.
 First is the United Club℠ Business Card, which is similar to the Club Card except it’s meant for business owners.
 Next, there’s the United℠ Business Card, a decent option with a lower fee.